deepyr/DutchSwap/docs/protocol/smart_contracts/dutch_auction_contract.rst

 * `function commitEth() public payable`

 Commit ETH to buy tokens for any address.
 It calculates the commitment based on the amount of ether we give to the smart contract.
-If we have Ethereum that is greater than the maximum commitment available this function will refund
+If we commit ethers that is greater than the maximum commitment available this function will refund

 Finally it will add how much a user has commited to commitments mapping